OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   In Europe: European Interactive Digital Advertising Alliance (EDAA)
 *   In Canada: Ad Choices: Digital Advertising Alliance of Canada (DAAC) / Choix de Pub: l'Alliance de la publicité numérique du Canada (DAAC)

-*   **Health Related Ad Targeting.** In the United States, we provide interest-based advertising based on a limited number of standard, non-sensitive health-related interest categories, including allergies, arthritis, cholesterol, cold and flu, diabetes, gastrointestinal health, headache / migraine, healthy eating, healthy heart, men's health, oral health, osteoporosis, skin health, sleep, and vision / eye care.
-We will also target ads based on custom, non-sensitive health-related interest categories as requested by advertisers.

 *   **Children and Advertising.** We do not deliver interest-based advertising to children whose birthdate in their Microsoft account identifies them as under 13 years of age.
 *   **Data Retention.** For interest-based advertising, we retain data for no more than 13 months, unless we obtain your consent to retain the data longer.
 *   **Data Sharing.** In some cases, we share with advertisers reports about the data we have collected on their sites or ads.
 We may also share data directly with service providers to permit them to provide services on our behalf or to partner with us in selecting and serving ads for our advertising partners.
 For instance, Microsoft uses a service provider to match your Microsoft cookie ID and account data with data an advertiser may have about you (such as your recent purchases from them).
 This is done so the advertiser can reach you with an ad it thinks may be relevant to you.
 However, the service provider we use acts as a trusted third party and does not share any personal data that Microsoft or the advertiser has about you.
-*   **Data Collected by Other Advertising Companies.** Advertisers sometimes include their own web beacons (or those of their other advertising partners) within their advertisements that we display, enabling them to set and read their own cookies.
+*   **Data Collected by Other Advertising Companies.** Advertisers sometimes include their own web beacons (or those of their other advertising partners) within their advertisements that we display, enabling them to set and read their own cookie.
 Additionally, Microsoft partners with third-party ad companies to help provide some of our advertising services, and we also allow other third-party ad companies to display advertisements on our sites.
 These third parties may place cookies on your computer and collect data about your online activities across websites or online services.
-These companies currently include, but are not limited to: A9, AOL Advertising, AppNexus, Criteo, MediaMath, nugg.adAG, Rocket Fuel, and Yahoo!.
+These companies currently include, but are not limited to: A9, AOL Advertising, AppNexus, Criteo, MediaMath, nugg.adAG, Rocket Fuel, Yahoo!.
 You may find more information on each company's practices, including the choices it offers, by clicking on the company names above.
 Many of them are also members of the NAI or DAA, which each provide a simple way to opt out of ad targeting from participating companies.

-Reasons We Share Personal Data Reasons We Share Personal DatapspmainreasonswesharepersonaldatamoduleSummary We share your personal data with your consent or as necessary to complete any transaction or provide any service you have requested or authorized.
-We also share data with Microsoft-controlled affiliates and subsidiaries. with vendors working on our behalf. when required by law or to respond to legal process. to protect our customers. to protect lives. to maintain the security of our services. and to protect the rights or property of Microsoft.Full text
+Reasons We Share Personal DataReasons We Share Personal DatamainreasonswesharepersonaldatamoduleSummary

+We share your personal data with your consent or as necessary to complete any transaction or provide any service you have requested or authorized.
+We also share data with Microsoft-controlled affiliates and subsidiaries. with vendors working on our behalf. when required by law or to respond to legal process. to protect our customers. to protect lives. to maintain the security of our services. and to protect the rights or property of Microsoft.

+Full text

 We share your personal data with your consent or as necessary to complete any transaction or provide any service you have requested or authorized.
 For example, we share your content with third parties when you tell us to do so, such as when you send an email to a friend, share photos and documents on OneDrive, or link accounts with another service.
 When you provide payment data to make a purchase, we will share payment data with banks and other entities that process payment transactions or provide other financial services, and for fraud prevention and credit risk reduction.